mohammad-mghn/react-customizable-emojibox/README.md

 #### How to change emojibox position?

-return className prop and use transform: transalte(X%, Y%) in your css file.
+use className prop and use transform: transalte(X%, Y%) in your css file.

 #### can I have new theme?